-Unplanned building evacuations occur often on campus due mainly to fire alarms being inadvertently activated.
+Unplanned building evacuations occur, due mainly to fire alarms being inadvertently activated.
 Although disruptive, this provides opportunities for Public Safety to assess the evacuation process and determine effectiveness.
-Building coordinators have responsibility for ensuring that all occupants in their assigned areas of campus buildings are evacuated and remain a safe distance from the buildings until all clear is advised by Public Safety.
+Building coordinators have the responsibility to ensure that all occupants have evacuated out of their assigned campus buildings and that occupants remain a safe distance from the buildings until the all clear is advised by Public Safety.
 Specially designed evacuation chairs are available for use in multi- floor buildings on campus to assist those with physical disabilities, if needed.

 All students, faculty, staff and visitors are required to exit the facility when the fire alarm sounds.
-All on duty staff will ensure that students are out of and away from the building entrances.
+All on-duty staff will ensure that students are out of and away from the building entrances.
 All students must exit and stand at least 50 feet away from the entrances to the building.
 For Laker Hall student housing, when exiting the front of the building (nearest Clayton State Blvd.), students should walk across to the island by the security guard station.
 When exiting the back entrance, students should move to the grassy area in the middle of the parking lot.
 On call professional staff will coordinate with campus Public Safety and local fire department to address areas of safety concern.
-Students will be allowed to return to the building only after the all clear signal is given by the professional staff or the fire department.
+Students will be allowed to return to the building only after the all clear signal is given by the professional staff, the fire department, or Public Safety.

 If an incident occurs on or near campus that impacts the safety of the campus and the campus community is advised to "shelter- in- place", all persons should remain in their current building location until advised by Public Safety that it is safe to leave their office, classroom, and/or building.
+Shelter in place locations are designated on the building diagrams posted on the walls and in identified locations.